-The Question of Spectators and Secrets is a long winded one!!
+The question of spectators and secrets is a long winded one!!
 This Magic Article will hopefully give you the information you need.

 Looked at from the magician’s perspective, this situation assumes a delicate nature.
-Not only does revelation of the manner by which a particular magic trick is performed stands in violation of the code of ethics for magicians but it also puts in jeopardy the livelihood for professionals in this field.
+Not only does revelation of the manner by which a particular magic trick is performed stand in violation of the code of ethics for magicians, it also puts in jeopardy the livelihood of professionals in this field.

 The answer therefore lies in selective disclosure, meaning letting in a spectator on the secret of a particular trick while at the same time safeguarding the sanctity of the professional code.

-Is it truly possible to find balance in what appears to be one of the tightest rope-walks?Spectators and Secrets is a hard one to balance.
+Is it truly possible to find balance in what appears to be one of the tightest rope-walks?Spectators and secrets is a hard one to balance.

-It is, provided you are clear in your mind as to which trick should be revealed to the audience so that both parties stand placated, satisfied and favored at the end of the day.
+It is, provided you are clear in your mind as to which trick should be revealed to the audience so that both parties stand placated, satisfied and favoured at the end of the day.

 action for the magician entails identifying the kind of tricks which

 Something simple like bets placed on the bar counter or passing something through the handle of a coffee mug fits the description quite well.